telerik/winforms-docs/richtexteditor/import/export.md

 #### HtmlFormatProvider

 As HTML's concept of headers and footers is different, when exporting with __RadRichTextEditor__ headers and footers are ignored.
 When it comes to importing, the &lt;header&gt; and &lt;footer&gt; tags are included in the content of the imported document, but are not interpreted as __Header__ and __Footer__ of __RadDocument__.

-Moreover, the __HtmlFormatProvider__ ignores the concept of __Paged__ [layout mode]({%slug winforms/richtexteditor-/getting-started/layout-modes%}) as a whole.
+Moreover, the __HtmlFormatProvider__ ignores the concept of *Paged* [layout mode]({%slug winforms/richtexteditor-/getting-started/layout-modes%}) as a whole.
 Page breaks inserted in HTML for printing purposes are also ignored.

 #### TxtFormatProvider

-Imports and exports only plain text.PdfFormatProvider
+Imports and exports only plain text.

+#### PdfFormatProvider

 The current version of __RadRichTextEditor__ can only __export__ to PDF, but __not import__.